blkzen/trading-bot/README.md

 A. Differ trade types

+B. Process trade instruction

-B. Assign unique identification to ech trade in dataframe
+B. Assign unique identification to each trade (for tracking and machine optimization)